A multilayer level-set method for eikonal-based traveltime tomography: Eikonal-based traveltime tomography

 where $\mathbf{n}$ denotes the outer normal direction of $\partial\Omega$, and $\gamma>0$ is a parameter controlling the amount of regularization.
 Then $\tilde{P}_n$ is used to replace $\tilde{p}_n$ in the updating of $p_n$.
-To illustrate the effect of (\ref{eqn3.15}), we include the following proposition, which corrects some minor issues of Theorem 3.2 in \cite{liqia21}.
+To illustrate the effect of (\ref{eqn3.15}), we include the following proposition, which corrects some minor issues of Theorem 3.2 in~\cite{liqia21}. \replytwo{While its proof is straightforward for experts in PDE analysis, we include it here to ensure the paper remains self-contained for readers from broader computational and geophysical research communities.}

 \begin{proposition} Let $\Omega$ be a bounded domain with boundary of class $C^{1,1}$ (or alternatively, a bounded convex domain), and $\tilde{p}_n\in L^2(\Omega)$.
 The functional

 has a unique minimizer in $H^1(\Omega)$; this minimizer, denoted $\tilde{P}_n$, satisfies equation (\ref{eqn3.15}). \end{proposition} \begin{proof} \setstretch{1.5} (1) $J(\tilde{P})$ has a unique minimizer in $H^1(\Omega)$.